Chadwell Heath railway station

-Chadwell Heath station is on the Elizabeth line in Chadwell Heath, which straddles the London Borough of Redbridge and the London Borough of Barking and Dagenham in East London.
+Chadwell Heath railway station is a stop on the Great Eastern Main Line in Chadwell Heath, which straddles the London Boroughs of Redbridge and Barking & Dagenham in East London, England.
 It is 9 mi 79 chain down the line from London Liverpool Street and is situated between Goodmayes and Romford.
-Its three-letter station code is CTH and it is in Travelcard Zone 5.
+Its three-letter station code is CTH and it is in London fare zone 5.